 Even if you have hired professional Denver moving companies to make the day go smoother, there’s no denying that changing homes can be stressful for everyone.
-Every member of the family will likely have had a good amount of time to get themselves mentally prepared for the move except one, your pet.
-From your pet’s point of view, you are going your about life as normal, then one day moving boxes that familiar possessions are disappearing into are multiplying and then they are taken all away by strangers.
+Every family member will likely have had a good amount of time to get themselves mentally prepared for the move except one, your pet.
+From your pet’s point of view, you are going about life as normal, then one day, moving boxes that familiar possessions are disappearing into are multiplying, and then they are taken all away by strangers.
 The next thing they know, they are transported to an unfamiliar space with none of the familiar smells or comforts.

-It’s natural that it’s going to take time for your furry friend to get used to his new home but there are some things you can do to get everyone through the move more easily.
+Naturally, it’s going to take time for your furry friend to get used to his new home, but there are some things you can do to get everyone through the move more easily.

 Moving with Dogs